Analysis | Republican politics and right-wing media continue to fuse

 What he showed, more than anything, was the value of echoing conservative media’s rhetoric back to its audience.
 He coddled Fox News hosts and various radio personalities, rewarding them with access that Republicans had previously been far more wary to extend.
 His administration plucked staffers from conservative media — Fox in particular — and Fox hired various staffers to fill corporate or on-air positions.
 The Trump White House was often indistinguishable from Sean Hannity’s show on Fox both in terms of rhetoric and in terms of visible faces.
 The two had largely fused.

 It’s certainly not the case that Trump was the first president, much less the first Republican, to leverage media for political value.
 What was different about Trump was that he clearly thought that the media standing was at least as important as his political standing, if not more so.
-It seemed at times as though he’d become president to become more famous, not the opposite.
+It seemed at times as though he had become president to become more famous, not the opposite.

 Last fall, voters in North Carolina elected to the House of Representatives one of the youngest people in history.
 Madison Cawthorn, who turns 26 this year, parlayed a photogenic mug and compelling (if heavily inflated) life story into a seat in the U.S. Congress.
 He, like other Republican freshmen, embraced Trump’s habit of prioritizing attacks on his political opponents over crafting legislative solutions to problems.
 In an email to his Republican colleagues obtained by Time magazine, Cawthorn was direct: “I have built my staff around comms rather than legislation.”